tamimology/synology-to-ubuntu-migration/README.md

 Verify the installed version is the latest one by executing `docker --version; docker-compose --version;ctr version`

-### You may get a similr docker-compose version as in the one below (personally I faced this issue).
+### You may get a similar docker-compose version as in the one below (personally I faced this issue).
 In this case, you need to manually update the _docker-compose_ by following the below steps
 ```
 Docker version 24.0.7, build afdd53b
 Docker Compose version v1.29.2, build unknown